lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 ## ECS Task Definition

-The task definition describes how our task should be provisioned.
+The task definition describes how our task should be provisioned:

 ```terraform
 # ECS Task Definition